natural ways to relieve hemorrhoids and constipation

 10 Natural Ways to Relieve Hemorrhoids and Constipation

-Each remedy below is supported by peer-reviewed evidence — with clickable DOI reference links so you can verify every claim for yourself.
+Every remedy below is backed by published research — with clickable DOI links so you can check the evidence yourself.

-🌾 High-Fiber Diet — The Most Important Step
+🌾 Remedy #1: High-Fiber Diet — The Most Important Step

 🔬 Cochrane Meta-Analysis | ASCRS Grade A Recommendation

-A Cochrane-registered systematic review and meta-analysis by Alonso-Coello et al. (published in Am J Gastroenterol, 2006) analyzed 7 randomized controlled trials and found that fiber supplementation produced a 53% reduction in the risk of persistent hemorrhoid symptoms and a consistent reduction in bleeding across all included trials.
-This is the strongest evidence base for any conservative hemorrhoid treatment.
+A Cochrane-registered systematic review by Alonso-Coello et al. looked at 7 randomized controlled trials and found that adding fiber to your diet cut the risk of persistent hemorrhoid symptoms by 53% and consistently reduced bleeding across every trial included.
+This is the strongest evidence behind any non-surgical hemorrhoid treatment.

-The 2024 ASCRS guidelines (Hawkins et al.) specifically name adequate dietary fiber as the cornerstone of first-line medical management.
-Target intake: 30–35g of fiber per day through a combination of food sources and supplementation.
+The 2024 ASCRS guidelines specifically identify adequate dietary fiber as the foundation of first-line management.
+Your target should be 25–35g of fiber per day to effectively manage symptoms and prevent flare-ups.

 Best food sources: oat bran, lentils, chickpeas, kidney beans, split peas, raspberries, blackberries, pears, prunes, whole grain bread, and flaxseed.

-Water is fiber’s indispensable partner.
-Without adequate fluid, even a high-fiber diet can create a bulky, dry mass that is harder to pass.
-All major guidelines recommend 6–8 glasses (approximately 1.5–2 liters) of non-caffeinated fluids daily alongside fiber supplementation for constipation and hemorrhoid management.
+Water is fiber’s best friend.
+Without enough fluid, even a high-fiber diet can create a bulky, dry mass that’s hard to pass.
+All major guidelines recommend 6–8 glasses (about 1.5–2 liters) of non-caffeinated fluids daily alongside fiber for both constipation and hemorrhoid management.

-Warm water — particularly first thing in the morning — stimulates the gastrocolic reflex, a physiological response that triggers colonic contractions and promotes defecation.
-Adding lemon juice (mild acidity) can support this reflex further.
+Warm water — especially first thing in the morning — triggers your gastrocolic reflex, a natural body response that sets off contractions in your colon and gets things moving.
+Adding a squeeze of lemon (mild acidity) can help kick-start this reflex even more.

 🔬 ASCRS Recommended | Symptom Relief Confirmed

-A warm sitz bath — soaking the perianal region in plain warm water for 10–15 minutes, 2–3 times daily — is one of the most consistently recommended conservative interventions by colorectal surgeons worldwide.
-The mechanism: warm water reduces internal anal sphincter tone (reducing spasm), improves local circulation, and decreases edema in hemorrhoidal tissue.
-This directly relieves pain, itching, and burning.
+A warm sitz bath — soaking your bottom in plain warm water for 10–15 minutes, 2–3 times a day — is one of the most consistently recommended home treatments by colorectal surgeons.
+Here’s why it works: warm water relaxes the muscle ring around your anal opening (reducing spasms), improves blood flow to the area, and helps bring down swelling in hemorrhoid tissue.
+The result is direct relief from pain, itching, and burning.

-Important evidence point: no additive (Epsom salt, essential oils, soap) has been shown in clinical trials to enhance the effect of plain warm water.
-Additives may actually cause contact dermatitis in sensitive perianal skin.
-Plain warm water is both the evidence-based and the safest choice.
+One important note: no additive (Epsom salt, essential oils, soap) has been shown in clinical trials to work better than plain warm water.
+Some additives can actually irritate sensitive skin down there.
+Plain warm water is both the evidence-based and safest choice.

-🔬 Only Fiber Recommended by Both AGA & ACG for Constipation
+🔬 The Only Fiber Recommended by Both AGA & ACG for Constipation

-Psyllium (Plantago ovata seed husk) is the single most evidence-backed fiber supplement available.
-It is the only isolated fiber explicitly recommended for chronic constipation by both the American College of Gastroenterology and the American Gastroenterological Association.
-The Cochrane-registered systematic review confirms it reduces hemorrhoid symptoms and bleeding.
-The 2022 meta-analysis by van der Schoot et al. (16 RCTs, 1,251 participants) confirmed psyllium specifically — at doses above 10g/day — significantly improved constipation outcomes (RR 1.48, p=0.001).
+Psyllium husk is the most well-researched fiber supplement you can buy.
+It’s the only isolated fiber that both the American College of Gastroenterology and the American Gastroenterological Association explicitly recommend for chronic constipation.
+A Cochrane-registered review confirms it reduces hemorrhoid symptoms and bleeding.
+A 2022 meta-analysis by van der Schoot et al. (16 RCTs, 1,251 participants) confirmed that psyllium specifically — at doses above 10g/day — significantly improved constipation outcomes (RR 1.48, p=0.001).

 📄 van der Schoot A et al. Am J Clin Nutr.
 2022;116(4):953–969.
 DOI: 10.1093/ajcn/nqac184 | Garg P, Singh P. Minerva Gastroenterol Dietol.
 2017;63:92–96.
 DOI: 10.23736/S1121-421X.17.02364-9